 Navigating the world of mobile app development can be complex.
 As the popularity and sheer number of mobile apps increase along with the escalating popularity of mobile devices, so do the opportunities to engage users with your app.
-However, it is important to note the term ‘app’ encompasses a wide variety of specialized programs, many of which are more than just fun and games.
+However, it is essential to note the term ‘app’ encompasses a wide variety of specialized programs, many of which are more than just fun and games.

-Media companies, retail giants and organizations all over the world have begun harnessing apps as a way to increase profits, exposure or gather market data.
-It’s truly amazing what a ‘good’ app can do for your business or organization, though many people don’t really understand how complex the development process can be.
-Designing and building an app can be hard work, so before you dive too deep into your options, it’s important to get a grounded understanding of the basics.
-There are no set rules that specify the functions that each type of app must perform, and each type of app can be found across all mobile devices and operating systems.
+Media companies, retail giants, and organizations worldwide have begun harnessing apps to increase profits, exposure, or gather market data.
+It’s truly unique what a ‘good’ app can do for your business or organization, though many people don’t understand how complex the development process can be.
+Designing and building an app can be hard work, so before you dive too deep into your options, it’s essential to get a grounded understanding of the basics.
+No set rules specify the functions each type of app must perform, and each type of app can be found across all mobile devices and operating systems.

-Native apps get their name from the fact they are preprogrammed into a specific device and are hence, native to your device.
-For example, when you first start using your iPhone, each app gets a specific button on the home screen that allows you to open it and start utilizing its functions.
+Native apps get their name from being preprogrammed into a specific device and are, hence, native to your device.
+For example, when you first start using your iPhone, each app gets a particular button on the home screen that allows you to open it and start utilizing its functions.
 Developed specifically for a particular device, they perform specific functions such as organizing contacts or providing GPS and directional information.
-These are the apps that you have on your phone when you first start using it, and a prime example of a Native app is the Maps app on your iPhone.
+These are the apps you have on your phone when you first start using it, and a prime example of a Native app is the Maps app on your iPhone.

 Mobile web apps can be considered websites designed to look and respond like native applications.
 Thanks to the HTML5 platform, providing users with a ‘native’ performance experience allowed large websites to be accessed and enjoyed on mobile devices without sacrificing the quality of the user experience.
 This allowed many large media-based websites to be ‘condensed’ into portable, mini websites that behave like an ‘app’ would – meaning convenience for the user.